 Many of the Amex points transfer partners have a 1:1 ratio as indicated in the chart below.

-Unlike Chase Ultimate Rewards, Amex often has transfer bonuses which offer a specific percentage increase in the number of points being transferred.
+Amex often has transfer bonuses, which offer a specific percentage increase in the number of points being transferred.
 For example, we transferred Membership Rewards points to JetBlue during a 25% transfer bonus for a last-minute flight to Turks and Caicos.
 This improved the ratio to 1:1 and turned an unfavorable transfer ratio into a favorable one.

 But, what about in the case of Hilton where Amex points transfer at a 1:2 ratio?
 Start with the math.
 Hilton points worth about half a cent each so 2 Hilton points are still just 1 cent in value, half what an Amex point is worth.

-Lastly, the American-based airline partners, including Delta, JetBlue, and Hawaiian, come with an excise fee of $0.0006 per point to paid at the time of transfer.
+Lastly, the American-based airline partners, including Delta, JetBlue, and Hawaiian, come with an excise fee of $0.0006 per point to be paid at the time of transfer.

 How long does it take for my American Express points to transfer?